analogdevicesinc/imu-ros2/README.rst

   :align: center
   :alt: Architecture Local Client

-Build imu_ros2 from sources
+Build adi_imu from sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are not using this node in an existing project, create a new folder ros2_ws, then create the src folder in ros2_ws.
-Go to src folder (either in ros2_ws or in your project), and clone the imu_ros2 repository:
+Go to src folder (either in ros2_ws or in your project), and clone the adi_imu repository:

 .. code-block:: bash